Carmack is obviously a very smart dude, so why is he so confident about self-driving cars?

 >In the meantime, self-driving exists and is being improved.

-Self-driving cars are a pipe dream for gays, they were solved hundreds of years ago.
+Self-driving cars are a pipe dream for homosexuals, they were solved hundreds of years ago.
 They're called trains - they have more amenities and can get there faster.

 Anonymous